 Between 1832 and 2016 we have turned the heat switch up from 284 parts per million (ppm) to 409 ppm by burning fossil fuels and converting them into carbon dioxide.
 This is an increase to 144% (409 ppm) in 2017 compared to 100% (284 ppm) in 1832.

 It is very easy to trace the increase in carbon dioxide back to human industrial activities: Radiocarbon (the instable isotope 14C) is produced naturally in the atmosphere.
 Fossil fuels, which have been underground for millions of years, are devoid of 14C.
 First observed by Hans Suess in 1955 the dilution of atmospheric 14CO2 by fossil carbon provided one of the first indications that human industrial activities were strongly affecting the global carbon cycle.

 We start a second experiment: This time we put a kettle on and watch the water while it heats up.
 While we are watching, the water starts to move around faster and faster until it finally starts to boil.
 The same principle applies to the atmosphere (although gas is not as heavy as water and therefore moves more easily).
 If it gets warmer, it moves faster.
 Top wind speeds increase.
-Faster winds can carry more weight, thereby increasing the size of hail before gravitation kicks in.
+Faster winds can carry more weight, thereby increasing the size of hail (see picture of my mum with hail that smashed her window) before gravitation kicks in.
 If the air moves faster there will also be more clashes of very warm and very cold air with violent interchanges resulting in an increase in storms.
 Warmer air can soak up more water.
 This water will come down eventually, so we will see more flooding.